KDE/documentation-develop-kde-org/content/docs/getting-started/using_actions.md

 ### KStandardAction

-For actions which would likely appear in almost every KDE application such as 'quit', 'save', and 'load' there are pre-created convenience QActions, accessed through :kconfigwidgetsapi:`KStandardAction`.
+For actions which would likely appear in almost every KDE application such as 'quit', 'save', and 'load' there are pre-created convenience QActions, accessed through [`KStandardAction`](docs:kconfigwidgets;KStandardAction).

 They are very simple to use.
 Once the library has been included (`#include <KStandardAction>`), simply supply it with what you want the function to do and which QActionCollection to add it to.
 For example: